Man Parrish (album)

 Man Parrish is a 1982 studio album by Man Parrish.
 It was released on the label Importe/12, a subsidiary of popular dance imprint label Sugarscoop.
 The album originally began development from various electronic experiments Man Parrish experimented with making soundscape electronic records which led to him making connections in his home of New York to record music for a pornographic film.
 The music in the film was later bootlegged and played in clubs leading him to connect with a studio who wanted him to record an album.
-Man Parrish was about 22 years old when he made the deal with the label that gave him very little money how much it sold.
 The record went on to sell about 2 million copies worldwide.